fjj14/Resource_Matching/index.md

 ### **How we did it**
 * We created our application through many gorails tutorials, ROR tutorials, stack overflow questions and research, office hours sessions, and pair programming sessions.
+We met every Wednesday with our TA, Julian, and also touched base on any bugs and issues we encountered.
+We also met after every Friday and Sunday to work on the project together and distribute tasks.
 Here are some specific technologies used for some main features:
 * Sign up, Sign in, Log out safely - Bycrpt
 * Post a product to sell online, as well as edit and delete them - Active Storage, Google Cloud Storage,